1937 Soviet Cup: Organizational changes

 Some 125 teams from more than six dozen cities entered the competition.
 In regard to numbers among the cities dominated Muscovite teams, while among the sports societies - "Dynamo".
 The tournament was organized much better, and there was more order.
 If in the 1936 Soviet Cup about a dozen and a half teams and judges did not show up to the matches, in the 1937 there was not a single no-show.

-A big step forward was made in the coverage of the cup tournament.
-On the eve of the start, "Krasny Sport" published a whole page of the most diverse information: the average age and experience of the participants, information about the holders of the "2nd class GTO" badges, the performances of the team captains, a solid analytical article by Mikhail Romm, a forecast by the chairman of the All-Union Collegium of Judges Vladimir Ryabokon...
+A step forward was made in the coverage of the cup tournament.
+On the eve of the start, "Krasny Sport" published information about the average age and experience of the participants and the holders of the "2nd class GTO" badges, the performances of the team captains, an article by Mikhail Romm, a forecast by the chairman of the All-Union Collegium of Judges Vladimir Ryabokon.

 The Soviet and Russian football journalist and sport historian Aksel Vartanyan in his the Aksel Vartanyan annals indicated that Dinamo Tbilisi team of masters were considered the favorites of the tournament considering the newspaper articles of that period.